Resources

 Sales Outreach, Lead Nurturing, and Follow-Ups

-Text marketing is an effective tool for reaching prospects while their interest is still fresh.
+Text marketing is an effective tool for texting clients and prospects while their interest is still fresh.

-Leads respond faster through SMS, which allows your team to maintain momentum and move conversations forward for better sales performance.
+Leads respond faster through sales text, which allows your team to maintain momentum and move conversations forward for a better sales strategy.

 Internal Team Communication and Alerts